NeoGeographyToolkit/StereoPipeline/docs/next_steps.rst

 which uses ASP's implementation of MGM (:numref:`asp_sgm`).

-ASP also ships with a handful of third-party stereo algorithms, such MGM as implemented by its author, OpenCV's SGBM, MSMW, etc. For a full list see :numref:`stereo_algos`.
+ASP also ships with a handful of third-party stereo algorithms, such MGM (original author implementation), OpenCV SGBM, LIBELAS, MSMW, MSMW2, and OpenCV BM.
+For more details see :numref:`stereo_algos`.

 For example, the external MGM implementation can be called as follows::